Bayesian Sparse Gaussian Mixture Model in High Dimensions

 \subsection{Gaussian mixture model and clustering}

 Let $\by=[\by_1,\dots,\by_n]$ be a $p\times n$ data matrix, where rows represent variables or features, and columns represent observations.
 We assume that the data exhibits a clustering structure that can be described through a Gaussian mixture model as follows.
 Let $\bmu_1,\dots,\bmu_K\in\mathbb{R}^p$ be the cluster centroids of the respective clusters, where $K\geq 1$ is the number of clusters.
-Let $\bz=(z_1,\dots,z_n)^T\in[K]^n$ be the cluster membership vector for observations, with $z_i = k$ indicating that $\by_i$ belongs to the $k$th cluster associated with the cluster centroid $\bmu_k$.
+Let $\bz=(z_1,\dots,z_n)^T\in[K]^n$ be the cluster membership vector for observations, with $z_i = k$ indicating that $\by_i$ belongs to the $k$th cluster.
 The distribution of $\by_i$ is given by